 An important caveat to remember is that since Tor is free and open-source software, it isn’t able to protect any personal information that you choose to enter into a form.
 Just like always, you need to use common sense when browsing the internet and sharing information.
 That said, you can access a lot of information from experienced users in the extensive community Wiki for “Torifying” apps and software.
 There is plenty of information and support available so that you can learn the best ways to protect your personal information adequately.

-Another thing to keep in mind is that users may need to disable certain scripts and plugins.
-Adobe Flash and other programs can still operate independently of browser settings and even transmit user data.
-If you’re thinking about using Tor to download torrents, think again.
+Also keep in mind is that users may need to disable certain scripts and plugins, so you may not be able to run everything you want on Tor.
+And if you’re thinking about using Tor to download torrents, think again.
 Torrenting is a file-sharing process that relies on the P2P protocol.
 Users download bits of a file from others and share the bits they have acquired with users who are downloading the same file.
 This protocol makes your IP address visible to the users you share files with, making onion routing pointless.

 - The best VPN services for 2021